 A program of study shows the classes you need to take in a career pathway to complete high school and a certificate or an associate's degree showing both the career pathway classes and the general education classes you will need.
 Some programs of study may include articulated classes.
 Explore Industry Sector (cluster) Career Pathways with your counselor.

 Why should students participate in a CTE pathway?

-Yes!
+Are any CTE classes in pathways articulated with local community colleges?Yes!
 Many CTE courses are articulated with Glendale Community Colleges.
 At the beginning of each school year, CTE teachers work with CTE transition coordinators from Glendale Community College to begin or renew their course articulation agreements.

-All CTE courses support the Common Core and CTE Model Curriculum Standards (MCS).
+How do CTE courses prepare students for college and career?All CTE courses support the Common Core and CTE Model Curriculum Standards (MCS).
 Learning rigorous academic skills, especially in English Language Arts and Mathematics are an integral part of each CTE course outline and competencies.
 These skills help our students put English Language Arts and Mathematics to work in a real-world, hands-on environment they can relate to.
 The CTE MCS are designed to assist school districts in developing high quality curriculum and instruction to prepare students for future careers.
 The MCS were created with assistance from more than 300 representatives from business, industry, postsecondary and secondary education and reviewed by nearly 1000 members of the general public.
 These standards are rigorous, evidence-based, relevant and reasonable in scope http://www.cde.ca.gov/ci/ct/sf/mcsbriefpaper.asp